 But we cannot just worry about keeping honest people honest; thieves love guns since they can be fenced on normal or black markets for quick cash and demand for them never dries up.

-Let the idea that your pistol or long gun might be used in a crime, maybe even to kill an innocent.
 You don’t want that on your conscience.
-For asset protection, you must invest in a proper safe, something that, when secured to a mounting point appropriately, is too heavy to cart off and too time consuming to break into.
+For asset protection, you must invest in a proper safe, something that, when secured to a mounting point appropriately, is too heavy to cart off, and too time-consuming to break into.

 That being said, there is no such thing as impenetrable- nicer units will only buy you more time, time enough that, hopefully, the crooks will not want to spend on gaining access.